Thiagojm/RngKit/README.md

 Written in Python 3.7.4

-Kit for working with TRNGs (True Random Number Generators, creating Z-score tables, acquiring data and LivePlot!
+Kit for working with TRNGs (True Random Number Generators), creating Z-score tables, acquiring data and LivePlot!

 Raspberry Pi:
 In addition to the normal libraries, also install: